Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

-On the other hand, it is known \cite[Corollary 1]{DS} that the second largest eigenvalue of random walks on a connected graph $G$ is bounded from above by $1 - \left(2|E(G)|/(\Delta(G)^2 \diam(G) \overrightarrow{\pi}_{m}(G))\right)$, where $\diam(G)$ and $\Delta(G)$ are the diameter and maximum degree of $G$, respectively.
+where $\diam(G)$ and $\Delta(G)$ are the diameter and maximum degree of $G$, respectively.
 In the case when $G$ is regular, this can be translated into an upper bound on the second largest eigenvalue $\l_2(G)$ of $G$.
 This upper bound, together with \cite[Theorem 6.1]{Zhou2009} and \cite[Theorem 1.6]{FLP}, implies the following result.

 \begin{thm} \emph{(\cite[Corollary 6.4]{Zhou2009})} Let $N \rtimes H$ be a finite Frobenius group.
 Let $\Cay(N, S)$ be a first kind Frobenius graph of $N \rtimes H$.
 Let $d$ be the diameter of $\Cay(N, S)$ and $n_i$ the number of $H$-orbits on $N$ at distance $i$ in $\Cay(N, S)$ to the identity element of $N$, $1 \le i \le d$.
 Then